Have Questions?

 Daikon Family Life Services is 11.3 miles from Watsontown, Pennsylvania

-Like other alcohol and drug rehabs, Daikon Family Life Services is dedicated to long term recovery for drug and alcohol abusers living in Watsontown, Pennsylvania and within the surrounding region.
-As such, this alcohol and drug rehab facility has been offering services like trauma therapy, group therapy, trauma-related counseling, relapse prevention, rational emotive behavioral therapy, behavior modification and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).
+Like other substance abuse treatment centers, Daikon Family Life Services is committed to ongoing recovery for drug and alcohol addicts living in the local community.
+As such, this alcohol and drug rehab facility has been offering care like trauma therapy, group therapy, trauma-related counseling, relapse prevention, rational emotive behavioral therapy, behavior modification and more.

-Further, Daikon Family Life Services thinks that it is important that its patients receive individualized care to ensure that they are successful.
-They specialize in several programs such as domestic violence, treatment for spanish-speaking clients, clients with HIV/AIDS, active duty military, child care for clients children, clients referred from the court/judicial system and many other modes of treatment that you can find listed in the following section.
-Each of the services that the organization provides are also available in different settings - outpatient substance abuse counseling, long term drug rehab facilities, short term addiction treatment centers, inpatient addiction treatment facilities, inpatient detox programs and more.
+Further, Daikon Family Life Services thinks that it is important that its patients receive individual focus and services to ensure that they are successful.
+They specialize in several programs such as domestic violence, treatment for spanish-speaking clients, clients with HIV/AIDS, active duty military, child care for clients children, clients referred from the court/judicial system and others that you can find listed in the following section.
+Each of the services that the organization provides are also available in a variety of settings - outpatient individual counseling, long term treatment facilities, short term drug treatment, inpatient treatment centers, outpatient detox centers and more.

-This rehab also has aftercare plans and programs and other treatment methods that can help you achieve lasting sobriety both in the short and in the long term.
-Finally, Daikon Family Life Services accepts private medical insurance, cash or self-payment, sliding fee scale, medicaid, medicare, county or local government funds, state welfare or child and family services funds and others.
+Not surprisingly, this rehab also has aftercare plans and programs and other treatment methods that can help you find permanent and lasting sobriety in the long term.
+Finally, Daikon Family Life Services accepts private insurance, private pay, sliding fee scale, medicaid, medicare, county or local government funds, state welfare or child and family services funds and others.

 Commonly Asked Questions about Addiction and Treatment